Ewan-D/beginnersBase11ty/README.md

 the following things caught me out ...

+* Image size messing up the ol' lighthouse score... requires additional images with the srcset attribute to fit the dpi of various devices and match the expected resolution.
+NEEDS FIX the supplied image plugin makes this a breeze but I am currently stuck with a work around situation to get the site working on git hub pages due to the pathprefix url being required.
 * data, data, data if you are wondering what all the {{ path | url }} are doing it is helpful for getting things working on github pages using the --pathprefix option in the elventy build. check the package.json & .travis.yml